Issac304/OCAAD/README.md

 Official code for the paper:

 **"Object-Centric Alignment and Anchor Distillation for Weakly Supervised Referring Expression Comprehension"**
 *Yi Tian, Cheng Yang, Qingbao Huang*
 IJCAI 2026

 ## 🚧 Code Coming Soon

 The code will be released upon paper acceptance and publication.
 Please stay tuned.

 ## Citation

 If you find this work helpful, please cite:

-\`\`\`bibtex
+​```bibtex
 @inproceedings{tian2026ocaad,
   title     = {Object-Centric Alignment and Anchor Distillation for
                Weakly Supervised Referring Expression Comprehension},